Kranthi-Guribilli/Phonebook-Management-System/README.md

 # Phonebook-Management-System<img src="https://github.com/Kranthi-Guribilli/Phonebook-Management-System/blob/main/phonebook.png" width="70" height="40">
 #### Phonebook management system in C is a console application without graphics.
 ## About Phonebook Management System 🚀 :
-<p>  This Phone Book In C allows you to perform simple Phonebook operations like in your mobile.
-We can add, list, modify, search and delete phonebook records.</p>
-<p> Phonebook is a very simple mini project in C which can boosts our confidence and will help us as a reference project to functions, file handling and data structures.
-This application can get our hands in experience.</p>
-<p> Personal information such as name, phone number,citizenship, email and etc., are asked while adding record into the Phonebook.
-These records can then modified, listed, searched for and removed.</p>
-<p> I've used many functions in this mini project.
-These functions are easy to understand as their name itself signifies their respective operations.
+<p> This simple mini project in C creates an external file to store the user's data permanently to perform file handling operations.
+Phonebook is an extremely straightforward small undertaking in C that can assist you with understanding the fundamental ideas of capacities, record taking care of and information structure.
+This application will show you how to include, list, change or alter, look and erase information to/from  the record.</p>